How to Flip Your Classroom

 Flipped instruction may not be the best option for your class if…

-- your teaching style requires the immediate feedback of students’ reactions and responses
+- Your teaching style requires immediate feedback from students’ reactions and responses.

-If a traditional flipped classroom doesn’t feel quite right to you, you can still try out the overall concept by creating an in-class flip.
-Jennifer Gonzalez, former middle school language arts teacher and current educational technology blogger, outlines the in-class flip in an article for Edutopia.
+As a way to test the waters of the flipped classroom teaching method, you can try out the concept by creating an in-class flip.
+Jennifer Gonzalez, a former middle school language arts teacher and current educational technology blogger, outlines the in-class flip in an article for Edutopia.

 Instead of sending your students home with an instructional video assignment, the video lecture can be viewed in class as part of a series of stations based on your lesson topic.
 Your students can move from the video lecture to a collaborative work station and then to an independent activity.